BOOKS | DIGITAL | MEDIA

 Before she was a producer, Mona was a librarian at the Boston Public Library & for several years managed a small book shop in D.C.
 She's always sought to forge connections—between visuals and words, trust and the collaborative process, content and authenticity/emotion.
 She believes in the power of books to create more empathic beings.

 She is seeking smart, resonating projects including literary fiction, memoirs that read like fiction, & non-fiction for adults that speaks to today's cultural currents.
-She's closed to non-referral PB and MG fiction queries at least until Spring, 2022, when she'll re-evaluate.
+She's closed to non-referral writers-for-children queries and will be open, via Query Manager, for one month (July, 2023) for exceptionally well-crafted adult literary fiction, and provocative adult narrative non-fiction. (no memoirs, please).
 Authenticity/own voices always essential.
 Member: AALA

 Twitter: @kaninmona

 Ismita is a Georgia native and graduate of Emory University, where she studied Human Health and Italian.
 During college, she also worked for various Atlanta area hospitals in departments ranging from neonatal to geriatric care.
 In her Desi household, she grew up speaking Bangla, Hindi, and Urdu.
-Ismita is a founding member of Disability in Publishing and currently serves as their External Relations Lead.
-She is also a part of the Literary Agents of Change Mentorship Program 2022 cohort.
+Ismita is a founding member of Disability in Publishing and currently serves on their Board of Directors.
+She also participated in the 2022 Literary Agents of Change Mentorship Program.

 Ismita is seeking literary fiction, health-related non-fiction, YA, and short story collections.
 Some of her favorite authors are Flannery O’Connor, Cormac McCarthy, Oscar Wilde, and Tom Perrotta.
 Ismita is especially drawn to fiction with a Southern setting, gritty realist writing, and any books that explore health or disability.
 Ultimately though, she’s a sucker for writing with a great sense of humor.
 Member: AALA